 - Entitled to social security benefits as a result of disability or blindness that occurred before he or she turned 26; or

 - Has medical documentation showing that he or she became blind or had a severe and functionally limiting disability before the age of 26.

 - Contributions to MO ABLE are post-tax dollars, but contributions may be tax deductible on a Missouri tax return ($8,000 for an individual, $16,000 for a married couple filing jointly).

 - Account owners will not pay federal or state income taxes on the money withdrawn to pay for qualified disability expenses.

 - The total annual contribution limit by all participating individuals, including family and friends, for a single tax year is $16,000.

 - Funds may be withdrawn for “qualified disability expenses,” which may include education, housing, transportation, employment training and support, assistive technology, personal support services, or health care expenses.

 - MO ABLE participants will have the option of a loadable debit card to assist with financial independence.

-- Treasurer Schmitt has partnered with advocacy groups, businesses, schools, government offices and others around the state to ensure a successful launch.
+- The Treasurer's Office has partnered with advocacy groups, businesses, schools, government offices and others around the state to ensure a successful launch.